What is Athlete Leadership?

 - Closely-related developmental disability, which means having functional limitations in both general learning and in adaptive skills such as recreation, work, independent living, self-direction, or self-care.

 If you aren't currently registered as a SOMO athlete, there are just a few simple steps before you can take part in any of the programs Special Olympics Missouri offers:

 2. Download and complete physical and release forms, or request them from your Area Director.
 Every athlete is required to have a current physical and release form to practice & compete.
 Physicals are good for approximately 3 years - read more on our physical policy here.

-3. Contact Athlete Leadership Manager Brandon Schatsiek and let him know that you're interested in becoming a leader in your community!
+3. Contact us and tell us that you're interested in becoming a leader in your community!